bablokb/simple-radio/README.md

 configure LIRC for it.
 There are also a lot of tutorials available on how to configure LIRC for Raspbian.

+If you connect your Pi using HDMI to a receiver, you can also use CEC (Consumer Electronics Control).
+This delegates a number of commands (volume, mute) directly to the receiver.
+See the section about CEC below.

 Note: using only the recorder-part of the project does not require the display and the keypad - even the configuration of the sound-system is not necessary as long as you use a different system for playback.
 So